svbackend/natai-diary/NOTES.md

+### Sep 15, 2023

+Continuing to work on integrating payments, took a huge break from this project, lack of energy, can't do much apart from work.

+So far actually pretty good progress, slowly but surely discovering how to work with stripe, how to properly integrate it into an android app.

+I'm happy with their api and CLI tool that gives me ability to test payments locally.
+Thanks to Ngrok I can test it on my phone as well.

+Overall payment on android app works, but needs refining and UX improvements.
+But not too much left.
+Recently I've got my first feedback through the website, which is really motivating.
+I'm also seeing some traffic increase from google search console, I believe if I will just keep going then one day it will be something big.

+Next steps:
+* Finish with android payments (reload "Additional Resources" after payment so user sees what they paid for)
+* Fix additional resources infinite loading on "Get Access" button.
+* Do the same for web app, remove usage of "Checkout Session", use "Payment Intent" instead.
+* In web app - start using Stripe Elements instead of redirecting users to stripe payment link.

+One thing that I'm not really happy about is that mostly users are using website, instead of android app, which is surprising for me.
+I thought that android app will be more popular.

 ### May 13, 2023

 Just to give an update about deleting account feature, it was implemented and released soon after I got